microsoft/hummingbird/README.md

 ## Installation

-This was tested on Python 3.7 on a Linux machine.
+Hummingbird was tests on Python 3.6. and 3.7 on Linux, Windows and MacOS machines.
 It is recommended to use a virtual environment (See: [python3 venv doc](https://docs.python.org/3/tutorial/venv.html) or [Using Python environments in VS Code](https://code.visualstudio.com/docs/python/environments).)
 ```
 mkdir hummingbird
 cd hummingbird